 It is our position that trans and non-binary rights are integral to, and contribute to, feminism.
-Scotland’s violence against women services provide trans inclusive services and trans inclusion plans have been in place for the last six years.
+Scotland’s violence against women services provide trans inclusive services and trans inclusion plans have been in place since 2012.

 This inclusive approach has not given rise to any concern or challenges.
 Rather, trans women have added to our movements through their support, voluntary work and as staff members.
 You can find out more about our stance on our blog.

-Violence against women, homophobia and transphobia are all rooted in misogyny, we are committed to working with partner LGBT organisations to end this inequality, discrimination and violence.
+Violence against women, homophobia and transphobia are all rooted in misogyny.
+We are committed to working with partner LGBTQI+ organisations to end this inequality, discrimination and violence.

 Reproductive rights, including the right to an abortion, are fundamental to women’s wellbeing and equality.
 Denying or reducing access to abortion denies women’s bodily autonomy and is a form of structural violence against women.
 Like other forms of violence against women it leads to a range of negative consequences including emotional trauma, illness, and death.